On the Euler characteristic of the commutative graph complex and the top weight cohomology of $\mathcal M_g$: Introduction

-The homology $H_k(\GC_+^g)$ vanishes outside the degree range $2g \leq k \leq 3g-3$.
-The upper bound is due to the lack of admissible graphs of rank $g$ with more than $3g-3$ edges.
-The lower bound was proven by Willwacher, who also showed that the bottom degree homology $H_{2g}(\GC_+^g)$ is isomorphic to the degree $g$ subspace of the \emph{Grothendieck--Teichm\"uller Lie algebra}, $\mathfrak{grt}_1$ \cite{Willwacher}.
-A theorem of Brown \cite{MR2993755} implies that a free Lie algebra injects into $\mathfrak{grt}_1$.
-Counting the number of generators of this free Lie algebra shows that at least an exponentially growing amount of classes is concentrated in degree $2g$.
-Khoroshkin, Willwacher, and {\v Z}ivkovi\'c proved that even graph homology, summed over all ranks and degrees larger than the bottom degree $2g$, i.e.,~$\bigoplus_{g\geq 2,k>2g} H_k(\GC_+^g)$, is infinite-dimensional \cite[Cor.~1]{MR3590540}.
+Khoroshkin, Willwacher, and {\v Z}ivkovi\'c proved that even graph homology, summed over all ranks and degrees larger than the bottom degree $2g$, i.e.,~$\bigoplus_{g\geq 2,k>2g} H_k(\GC_+^g)$, is infinite-dimensio\-nal \cite[Cor.~1]{MR3590540}.
 Theorems~\ref{thm:eulerGCeven} and \ref{thm:HGCbound} strengthen this result.
 For instance, they directly imply that the dimension of $\bigoplus_{k} H^{2k+1}(\GC_+^{4g+2})$ grows super-exponentially with $g$.
 Also, Theorems~\ref{thm:eulerGCeven} and \ref{thm:HGCbound} answer a related question posed after \cite[Cor.~6]{MR3590540} in the negative.
-Moreover, Theorem~\ref{thm:HGCbound} (negatively) answers Brown's question of whether a specific map into $H(\GC_+^g)$ is an isomorphism \cite[Conj.~2.5 and \S2.11]{MR4343257}, as the domain of this map is not large enough to accommodate the super-exponentially growing dimension of the image.
-Further, Theorem~\ref{thm:HGCbound} implies the same bound on the dimension of the top weight cohomology of the \emph{handlebody group} \cite{hainaut2023top} (see, also \cite[\S1.4]{borinsky2023weight}).
+Moreover, Theorem~\ref{thm:HGCbound} (negatively) answers Brown's question of whether a specific map into $H(\GC_+^g)$ is an isomorphism \cite[Conj.~2.5 and \S2.11]{MR4343257}, as the domain of this map is not large enough to match the super-exponentially growing dimension of the image.
+Further, Theorem~\ref{thm:HGCbound} implies the same bound on the dimension of the top weight cohomology of the \emph{handlebody group} \cite{hainaut2023top}.